 The University of Genoa, the only university in Liguria, was founded in 1481 and is one of the oldest European universities.
-With over 30,000 students, it is part of the 16 “Great” Italian State Universities and is organized in 5 Schools, 22 Departments, 14 Research Centers, 2 Centers of Excellence (CEBR and CIELI) and one Strategic Center (Sea Center).
+With over 30,000 students, it is part of the 16 “Great” Italian State Universities and is organized in 5 Schools, 23 Departments, 14 Research Centers, 1 Center of Excellence (CIELI) and two Strategic Centers (Sea Center; Center for Security, Risk and Vulnerability).

-Because of the scientific quality of its 28 PhD courses, the University of Genoa ranks fifth among the 60 public universities in the MIUR national ranking of the best doctorates.
-Regarding the PhD Program in Experimental Medicine, the 22 graduates, who have obtained the PhD degree in the last three years (cycles XXX-XXXII), have produced to date 114 publications (on average ~ 5 articles each) on international scientific journals with peer review and medium-high impact index.
+Because of the scientific quality of its 32 PhD Programmes, the University of Genoa ranks fifth among the 67 public universities in the MUR national ranking of the best doctorates.
+Regarding the PhD Programme in Experimental Medicine, the 22 graduates, who have obtained the PhD degree in the last three years (cycles XXX-XXXII), have produced to date 114 publications (on average ~ 5 articles each) on international scientific journals with peer review and medium-high impact index.

 The Historic Center